Square Enix vows to support Final Fantasy 14 Online for the next decade

-During a “Letter from the Producer” live stream, Final Fantasy 14 Online director and producer Naoki Yoshida revealed plans for the future of the game, including support “for the next 10 years.”
+During a ‘Letter from the Producer’ live stream, Final Fantasy 14 Online director and producer Naoki Yoshida revealed plans for the future of the game, including support “for the next 10 years.”
 Amongst these improvements is expanding solo play coming in the near future.
 A graphical overhaul of the game will launch sometime further down the line.

 Kicking off with ‘Patch 6.1 ‘ solo play will become much easier in the hit massively multiplayer online role-playing game.
 The patch, coming sometime in April, will expand the Trust System, allowing for solo players to tackle more content with a squad of non-player characters.